nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Reeve's student administrative features allows you to keep track of key administrative details of each of your students such as phone number, class venue, tuition fee, etc.
 Thereafter, you will be able to view, edit find or delete these students.

+:bulb: To switch between display of administrative and academic details of students, use the [toggle](#342-toggling-between-academic-and-administrative-details-toggle-by-hogan) command!

 #### 3.2.1 Adding a student: `add` (By: Alex and Hogan)

 You can add a student together with his/her individual administrative details into **Reeve's** student list.